publiccodeyml/publiccode.yml/README.md

 ```

 ### Local development process
-`spinx-build` can be used to compile all source file to static html files.
+`sphinx-build` can be used to compile all source file to static html files.
 Run
 this command to generate the website:

 ```console